How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Fairness Influence Functions: Formulation and Properties

-In this section, we discuss our contribution of formalizing and computing Fairness Influence Functions (FIF) as a quantifier of the contribution of a subset of features to the resultant bias of a classifier on a dataset.
-The key idea in the formalization of FIFs is their additive formulation.
-The key idea in the computation of FIFs is to relate bias with the scaled difference of the conditional variance of positive prediction of the classifier over specific sensitive groups, and to apply variance decomposition to compute individual and intersectional FIFs.
+We formalize Fairness Influence Functions (FIF) as a quantifier of the contribution of a subset of features to the resultant bias of a classifier applied on a dataset.
+In GSA, we observe that the variance of the output of a function can be attributed to the corresponding subset of input variables through variance decomposition (Eq.~\eqref{eq:variance_decomposition_set_notation}).
+To leverage the power of GSA in fairness in machine learning, we first express the existing fairness metrics in terms of the variance of classifier's prediction in Section~\ref{sec:metric_as_variance}.
+This allows us to formulate FIF by leveraging variance decomposition (Section~\ref{sec:fif_formulation}).